ishraqn/eRentApp/README.md

 </br>

 ### Value Proposition
 Our storefront App encourages waste-reduction and community growth through mutually beneficial renting of items.
 Users who own things they don't normally use, such a Boat, can rent it for passive income, to another user anytime they wish, as an extra source of income.
 On the flipside, a user who may be looking to buy a boat, but doesn't know if they want to commit to such a purchase, can rent from the aforementioned user and try it out.
 Both users win; the **Renter** makes passive income; the **Rentee** gets to use the boat, and can decide whether they want to buy or just continue renting.
 This *"Try-before-you-buy"* model is at the heart of our App, with the goal of reducing over-consumption and waste.
-These exchanges are also backed by our dual-rating system, where users have a renter and rentee score respectively, so no side is left sceptable.
+These exchanges are also backed by our dual-rating system, where users have a renter and rentee score respectively, so no side is left skeptical.

 </br>